Desert Hearts

 Audra Lindley (Frances) died in 1997 at 79 years of age of complications from leukemia.

-Gwen Welles (Gwen) died from cancer in 1993 at age 42.
+Gwen Welles (Gwen) died from cancer in 1993 at the age of 42.

 Quotes: